Last Updated on September 18, 2025 by Kate Noble

 37. Have a coffee in trendy Al Quoz

 Al Quoz is the “cool” area of Dubai, and previously a large industrial area.
-It’s still very industrial (so very different from the Madinat or glitz of Downtown), but the area is welcoming lots of independent cafes, shops and galleries so is worth a visit if you want to discover a completely different Dubai.
+It’s still very industrial (so very different from the Madinat or glitz of Downtown), but the area is welcoming lots of independent cafes, shops and galleries, so it’s worth a visit if you want to discover a completely different Dubai.
 Have a look at this website to plan your visit and aim for the happening Alserkal Avenue.

 38. Explore fashionable D3

 D3 is the glossier “cool” version of Al Quoz to many and is home to lots of design agencies and fashion brands, as well as magazines such as Vogue Arabia.
 As well as being a place for business, it’s increasingly a destination to explore in its own right with a number of new restaurants and galleries.
-It’s location, not far from Downtown, also makes it convenient.
+Its location, not far from Downtown, also makes it convenient.

 39. Walk Dubai Canal